 But for many people, the current model of diabetes education is failing to support them at their most vulnerable pain points, adding further barriers when it should be removing them.

 So, how effective is the model of traditional diabetes education for someone like Diana?
-Even with the best and brightest diabetes educators in the field?
+Even with the best and brightest CDCES in the field?
 Perhaps not as effective as it could be.

-One Drop puts a diabetes educator in your back pocket
+One Drop puts a CDCES in your back pocket

-The One Drop coaching program is a mobile alternative that bypasses all of these pain points.
-It connects people with diabetes directly to a Certified Diabetes Educators, wherever they go.
+The One Drop clinical coaching program is a mobile alternative that bypasses all of these pain points.
+It connects people with diabetes directly to a certified diabetes care and education specialist, wherever they go.

 With coaching, Diana can access diabetes education and support whether she’s taking a lunch break, walking to class, or strolling her son around the mall.
 All Diana needs to do is open the One Drop app.